ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 }
 ```

-The logout will also be handled by Luthier CI, so our `logout()` method does absolutely nothing at the controller level:
+The logout will also be handled by Luthier CI, so our `logout()` method does nothing:

 ```php
 public function logout()